donguree/hal-libs-header/documentation_mo/source/other/venc.rst

 | The SoCTS checks the basic operations of the VENC module and verifies the kernel event operations for the module by using a test execution file.

-| For more information, see `VENC’s SoCTS Unit Test manual <http://10.157.97.248:8000/bsp_document/master/latest_html/part4/socts/Documentation/source/producer-manual/producer-manual_hal/producer-manual_hal-venc.html>`_.
+| For more information, :doc:`VENC’s SoCTS Unit Test manual </part4/socts/Documentation/source/producer-manual/producer-manual_hal/producer-manual_hal-venc>`.

 References
 **********